elementary/edw/index.md

 ### Saturday, June 26

-The whole day can be viewed as it streamed, or each talk can be viewed below with its Q&A (as the videos are edited and uploaded).
+The whole day can be viewed as it streamed, or each talk can be viewed below with its Q&A.

 {% include youtube.html id="MZ27OqE0mZw" %}